vistec-AI/thai2transformers/docs/train_tokenizer.md

 # Tokenizer training

-This step train a tokenizer (output a vocaulary file) so it can be use later.
-Currently, there are multiple tokenizer that can be trained using `scripts/train_tokenizer.py`.
-This all done by cutting up text using predefined model and make a vocabulary with specified constrain, such as minimum frequency of word found in dataset.
+This step is for building the vocabulary for tokenizer.
+Currently, there are 4 tokenizers that can be trained with `scripts/train_tokenizer.py`.
+This all done by segmenting text using predefined model and make a vocabulary with specified constrain which is the minimum number of word occurences found in the training corpus.

 ## Type of tokenizers